jimenasalinasgroppo/MDEF/docs/term3/01-Design studio.md

 **Why?**

+- Create a distributed network of teachers and/or designers interested in implementing our Perception Board, collage workshop or other education tools to help children design future solutions for the world’s most pressing problems.

+- Generate content around ecofeminism and bring together designers, academics and/or makers working in this intersection with communities around the World.

+**What?**

+- Digital assets and databases including all the materials, documentation and files to set up or run workshops with schools in Barcelona and elsewhere.

+- Blog posts, videos and online conferences around the topic of ecofeminism.

+**Who?**

+- Network of private and public schools in Barcelona, teachers working on climate change and innovation, designers collaborating with children

+- Designers, activists and artists working on ecofeminism from a climate change / nature perspective or gender equality.

+**Where?**

+- Schools in Barcelona (pilot in Sant Andreu in Baladona), schools in Latin America and/or Asia, after school spaces / parks / public spaces.

+- Online community that echoes physical interventions in local community spaces.

+**When?**

+- In the short term, activities in school in Badalona, long term activities replicated by external participants.

+- Release of online community during 2023.

+These are our combined answers with Wen and Ariel for Little Big Futures project.

+**Why?**

 Create a distributed network of teachers and/or designers interested in implementing our Perception Board, collage workshop or other education tools to help children design future solutions for the world’s most pressing problems.
-Generate content around ecofeminism and bring together designers, academics and/or makers working in this intersection with communities around the World.
+To reimagine future tools of education creating alternative ways for children and teenagers to talk about difficult topics and improve the dialogue skills in the society

 **What?**
 Digital assets and databases including all the materials, documentation and files to set up or run workshops with schools in Barcelona and elsewhere.
-Blog posts, videos and online conferences around the topic of ecofeminism.
+Perception Board and Tools, both physical and digital

 **Who?**
 Network of private and public schools in Barcelona, teachers working on climate change and innovation, designers collaborating with children
-Designers, activists and artists working on ecofeminism from a climate change / nature perspective or gender equality.

 **Where?**
 Schools in Barcelona (pilot in Sant Andreu in Baladona), schools in Latin America and/or Asia, after school spaces / parks / public spaces.
-Online community that echoes physical interventions in local community spaces.
+Could also happen online.

 **When?**

-In the short term, activities in school in Badalona, long term activities replicated by external participants.
+In the short term, activities in school in Badalona, long term activities are replicated by external participants.
+Potentials to share our projects on a wider platform.
-Release of online community during 2023.